dzhavat/dzhavat.github.io/_posts/posts/2024-03-31-creating-an-empty-commit.md

 git commit -m "chore: empty commit" --allow-empty
 ```

-You job is done. 🎉
+Your job is done. 🎉

 Thanks for reading.
 See you in the next post 😎